firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/ninebot-g30-vesc-conversion-playbook.md

 | 22 S race prep | Targeting 22×3 or 33×2 motors, 300 A phase, positive ramp ~0.4 s | Focus on traction control slip windows (11 k–17 k rpm) to avoid wheelspin | Requires spare motors and throttle filtering to mitigate spike-induced controller shutdowns.[^5][^6] |

 - Builders chasing 14 S commuter tunes still favor Spintend’s Ubox over Flipsky thanks to beefier MOSFETs and cooling; early Ubox batches like extra thermal pads, and 30Q/40T packs comfortably supply the ~70 A battery draw when motors can stomach it.[^28]
+- Makerbase 75100 swaps still demand the basics: run the motor wizard, stay on Ortega with BEMF decoupling so the dash keeps speed reporting, and match mobile/ESC firmware to avoid “limited mode” until the right version is loaded and power-cycled.[^deadword-pitfalls]

 ## Battery & BMS Planning